iElektron/ZhongLang/README.md

 ZhongLang is a Conlang made by elektron.

 # How to help?
-If you want to help me just pull branch request
+If you want to help me just request pull.